stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

 Again, there are many ways to solve a problem in C++.
-In particular there are cases where simple overloads or template specializations can achieve the same thing as the SFINAE template meta-programs.
-Unless there is a specific reason though, new functions in Math should use the SFINAE meta-programs to handle different implementations.
+In particular there are cases where simple overloads or template specializations can achieve the same thing as the SFINAE template metaprograms.
+Unless there is a specific reason though, new functions in Math should use the SFINAE metaprograms to handle different implementations.
 These are tested to work with the broad set of C++ types that the relatively compact set of Stan types map to.

-All of the SFINAE template meta-programs in Math are special to Stan or Math.
+All of the SFINAE template metaprograms in Math are special to Stan or Math.
 Documentation can be found in the @ref require_meta docs.

 ### Reference types